anvilproject/anvil-portal/content/learn/data-submitters/set-up-a-data-model.md

 ## 2.3 - Generate Your Data Dictionary

-All AnVIL studies must submit a **Data Dictionary table** (spreadsheet file) that defines your complete data model.
-The Data Dictionary specifies the entire Data Model.
-It includes field names, field descriptions, field types, examples, enumeration values (where applicable), and multi-value delimiter symbols used (where applicable) for each table in the Data Model.
+All AnVIL studies must submit a **Data dictionary table** (spreadsheet file) that defines your complete data model.
+It includes (for each table separately) field names, field descriptions, field types, examples, enumeration values (where applicable), and multi-value delimiter symbols used (where applicable) for each table in the data model.

 ### General Formatting Requirements

-Tot be compatible with indexing once in AnVIL, **special characters (i.e. “%” or “*”) cannot be used in any field or file name**.
+To be compatible with indexing once in AnVIL, **special characters (i.e. “%” or “*”) cannot be used in any field or file name**.
 If your files contain special characters, they must all be removed/replaced before ingestion.

 ### Phenotypic Data Expectations
-**Example subject table**

 <figure>
 <img src="./_images/subject-table.png" alt="Data Model"/>
-<figure-caption>The subject table contans a collection of basic information and phentotypic data about the study subjects (e.g., demographics, age, sex, or race.)</figure-caption>
+<figure-caption>The **subject table** (screenshot above) contans a collection of basic information and phentotypic data about the study subjects (e.g., demographics, age, sex, or race.)</figure-caption>
 </figure>